StevenBlack/vocab/million-dollar-words.md

 ### munificent
 Extremely generous and willing to give.
 It has a slightly different meaning than beneficent, which means willing to do good.
 Many students receive scholarships thanks to munificent corporate and private sponsors.
-Pronounced MEW-N/FF-EH- SENT.

 ### mussitation